 Goa is a coastal region in India, so it is easy to find a lot of delicious seafood dishes when traveling to this state.
 You can refer to the list in this section for your next trip.

-7. Balchao – Goan Prawn Curry
+7. Balchao – Goan Prawn Pickle

 Balchao is one of the recipes you will be addicted to the first time trying.
 Its spicy taste will leave an unforgettable impression on your mind.
 This food is the product of local prawns, vinegar, and tomato-chili sauce.